Due to the change in the finance act for May 2021 following amendments need to cover in May 2021 CA Inter Taxation Exam

 Provided also that the Central Government may specify in consultation with the Reserve Bank of India, by notification in the Official Gazette, the recipient in whose case the provision of this section shall not apply or apply at a reduced rate if such recipient satisfies the conditions specified in such notification.

 15. Section 206AA - Where TDS is required to be deducted u/s 194O and PAN has not been provided then TDS @ 5% shall be required to be deducted (instead of 20%)

 16. Section 139 (1) – Return of income

-- Earlier for companies and any person (other than company) required to get his books of accounts audited are required to file return before 30th September but now the same has been extended and required to be filed on or before 31st October.
+- Earlier for companies and any person (other than a company) required to get his books of accounts audited are required to file a return before 30th September but now the same has been extended and required to be filed on or before 31st October.

 18. Section 55(2) – Cost of Acquisition

-If asset is acquired before 01-04-2001, cost of acquisition shall be the cost price or fair market value on 01- 04-2001 whichever is higher however it is now amended in case of land or building, such fair market value cannot exceed stamp duty value as on 01.04.2001
+If the asset is acquired before 01-04-2001, the cost of acquisition shall be the cost price or fair market value on 01- 04-2001 whichever is higher however it is now amended in case of land or building, such fair market value cannot exceed stamp duty value as on 01.04.2001

 19. Business / Profession - Compulsory Audit Section 44AB